Why I No Longer Listen to Experts

 People that succeed (and I don’t mean your neighbor who is a lawyer and got a second-hand Porsche, I mean billionaires, politicians, and movie stars) are people that are ad minima good in a wide variety of domains.

-It is understood that Jobs’ lack of specialization made him who he was: you can’t have a vision if you specialize because all you know is what you are specialized in.
+It is understood that Steve Jobs’ lack of specialization made him who he was: you can’t have a vision if you specialize because all you know is what you are specialized in.

 You just become an expert dependent on other experts to understand the whole.